soyrochus/brainflip/README.md

 # Brainflip

-Brainflip is a classic Concentration-style memory game built with Flask and vanilla JavaScript.
+Brainflip is a classic Concentration-style memory game powered by Node.js (Express) on the backend and vanilla JavaScript on the frontend.
 Players flip cards on a 4×4 grid to find matching pairs, testing their memory and concentration skills.
 The game features a clean, responsive interface built with Tailwind CSS that works on desktop and mobile devices.
+A legacy Flask server still lives in the repo for reference, but the Node runtime is the supported path forward.

 <img src="brainflip.png" width="500" height="500" />